About Dr. Kristin Talka:

 Department of Health and Human Services, Augusta, ME

-•Conducted disability evaluations to determine claimant status for employment capacity.
+- Conducted psychological disability evaluations to determine claimant status for employment capacity.

-•Reviewed ADLs, money management skills, cognitive, emotional, and social functioning.
+- Reviewed ADLs, money management skills, cognitive, emotional, and social functioning.

 Neuropsychology Resident